baggepinnen/MonteCarloMeasurements.jl/README.md

 ```
 ![window](figs/long_timescale.svg)

+We now integrated over 200 seconds and look at the last 5 seconds.
 This result maybe looks a bit confusing, the linear uncertainty propagation is very sure about the amplitude at certain points but not at others, whereas the Monte-Carlo approach is completely unsure.
 Furthermore, the linear approach thinks that the amplitude at some points is actually much higher than the starting amplitude, implying that energy somehow has been added to the system!
 The picture might become a bit more clear by plotting the individual trajectories of the particles
 ```julia
 plot()
 sim(Measurements.:±, tspan, label = "Linear", xlims=(tspan[2]-5,tspan[2]), l=(5,))